epilot-dev/sdk-js/README.md

 # Contributing

-`@epilot/sdk-js` is free and open source software, PRs are welcome! 🦄
+The epilot Javascript SDK is free and open source software.
+PRs welcome!

+🚀